heygrady/redux-selectors/README.md

 # Comfy Redux Selectors
-Standard API for creating memoized state selectors.
-Very similar to [reselect](https://github.com/reactjs/reselect).
+Standard API for creating memoized state selectors... very similar to [reselect](https://github.com/reactjs/reselect).
 If reselect is working for you, keep using it.
 If you find yourself commonly bumping in "missing features" in reselect, keep reading.

-## Differences from reselect
-Reselect is really awesome!
-Comfy redux-selectors was created to smooth over some common edge cases that you run into with reselect.
-Notably, [`createSelectorWithArgs`](./docs/createSelectorWithArgs.md) is not available with reselect directly.
-Comfy redux-selectors also offers a thin wrapper around [lodash.get](https://www.npmjs.com/package/lodash.get) for quickly creating selectors from a selector string.
+In addition to everything reselect lets you do, comfy redux-selectors allows you to:

+- Create curried selectors
+- Create selectors from a string
+- `combineSelectors` and `composeSelectors`

 ### Important notes:

 - Comfy redux-selectors uses [`WeakMap`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) for the memoizer.
 A future version may allow you to specify your own memoizer (reselect [already allows this](https://github.com/reactjs/reselect/blob/master/README.md#createselectorcreatormemoize-memoizeoptions)).
-If you are targeting a browser that does not support WeakMap, you probably need to use a [polyfill](https://babeljs.io/docs/usage/polyfill/).
+If you are targeting a browser that does not support `WeakMap`, you probably need to use a [polyfill](https://babeljs.io/docs/usage/polyfill/).
 - Comfy redux-selectors allows you to create a selector from a simple selector string.
-Under the hood it uses lodash.get, which must be added as a peer dependency.
-A future version will (hopefully) make it easy to use either lodash.get, lodash/get, or your own get.
+Under the hood it uses `lodash.get`, which must be added as a peer dependency.
+A future version will (hopefully) make it easy to use either `lodash.get`, `lodash/get`, or your own get.
 - If you use `composeSelectors` you must have redux installed as a peer dependency.
 Under the hood, `composeSelectors` uses `compose` from redux.

 ## Installation